 Policy 13.3A.2.
 Improvement of water quality.
-Martin County shall work to improve water quality in the St. Lucie River and Estuary through the use of STAs on affected lands to remove excessive nutrients.
+Martin County shall work to improve water quality in the St. Lucie River and Estuary using STAs and green infrastructureon affected lands to remove excessive nutrients.

 Policy 13.3A.3.
 Improvement of wetlands habitat.
 Martin County shall work to improve habitat for estuarine plants and animals in the St. Lucie River and Estuary by restoring more normal freshwater inflows (affecting timing, duration, distribution, and quality of flows).